 Heat and Noise

-Overall, the unit seems to have very low noise and heat levels during normal operation.
+Overall, both units seem to have very low noise and heat levels during normal operation.
 The V2000’s optical drive does seem noticeably louder when it spins up.
 The one on the DV1000 is almost whisper-quiet by comparison.
-Neither unit’s fan seems to kick in during normal usage...usually only when viewing DVDs or doing processor intensive work.
+Neither unit’s fan seems to kick in during normal usage…only when viewing DVDs.
+Both seem to have relatively quiet fans.
 On the subject of heat, I have found the V2000 to get a bit warmer under normal usage.
 The DV1000 barely gets warm at all after over an hour of use, but after the same amount of time the V2000 is noticeably warmer.
 It isn’t so bad that you can’t leave it on your lap.

 On the subject of noise I would like to point out another strange observation about the DV1000.
 After about 3 days of use, it started to exhibit a faint yet annoying high-pitched squeal.
-I can only describe it as a high-frequency, electronic "buzz".
-It's not related to the use of the optical drive, and turning off wireless has no effect.
-It come and goes, and is not terribly loud...but it is enough to be quite annoying while in a quiet room.
-Others on online forums have complained about this as well.
+I can only describe it as a high-frequency, electronic “buzz”.
+It’s not related to the use of the optical drive, and turning off wireless has no effect.
+It come and goes, and is not terribly loud…but it is enough to be quite annoying while in a quiet room.
+The V2000 does not do this (yet).

 Curse of the Clock!!!

-I feel this notebook fits the bill for anyone looking for a lightweight and portable notebook computer.
-Of course, this opinion is assuming the product arrives without any defects (which wasn't the case for mine).
-If not for the stuck clock and weird viewing angle problem, I would easily pick the DV1000 over the all my other options.
+I feel that both of these models fit the bill for anyone looking for a lightweight and portable notebook computer.
+Of course, this opinion is assuming the products arrive without any defects (which wasn’t the case for the DV1000).
+If not for the stuck clock and weird viewing angle problem, I would easily pick the DV1000 over the V2000.
 I really like the extra media playback and remote features, as well as the feel of the keyboard when typing.
-However, due to the aforementioned issues I ended up returning it and getting a Compaq V2000 instead (please see my DV1000/V2000 comparison review on this site).
+However, due to the aforementioned issues I ended up returning it and keeping the V2000 instead.
 When I contacted HP they offered to build send me a brand new one in exchange for the defective unit, but I was afraid I would probably get another with the same lcd issues.